Indore Junction Railway Station

 Indore Junction (station code: INDB) is one of the Railway junctions in Madhya Pradesh and serves Indore, the commercial capital of Central India.
 The railway station of Indore Junction BG (future Indore Central) falls under the administrative control of Western Railway zone of Indian Railways.
 It consists of six main railway platforms.
 The Ujjain–Indore route and Indore Junction was electrified in 2011.
 The Station is located 1 km away from the city centre.
 It is one of the ISO Certified Railway Stations of India.
+Currently the railway station has six platforms, where the first four platforms are situated in the main station and platforms 5 and 6 is situated 1.5 km away near Kamla Nehru Park, Indore.

 History

 Holkar State Railway

 His Highness the Maharajah Holkar of Indore Sawai Shri Tukojirao Holkar II, in 1870, offered a loan of £10 million sterling for the construction of a rail-line to his capital city of Indore, taking off from the Great Indian Peninsula (G.I.P.)
 Railway main line.
 A quick survey was made and Khandwa on the G.I.P. line was chosen as junction point.
 The alignment was to pass through Sanawad, Kheree Ghat on the Narmada River and then by way of the Choral Valley up the slopes of the Vindhyas to Indore.
 Maharaja Holkar's contribution accelerated the construction of rail-lines in Malwa region.

 During 1870s, a rail line of Holkar State Railway was sanctioned between Khandwa and Indore passing the Mhow Ghat.
 The Holkar Railway required very heavy works due to very steep gradients (up to 1 in 40) on the Vindhya Ghats.
 It also involved digging of 4 tunnels aggregating 510 yards in length, deep cuttings and heavy retaining walls.
 River Narmada was crossed by a bridge of 14 spans, 197 feet each and piers 80 feet above low water level.
 There are 14 other large bridges with high piers, the highest pier being 152 feet above the bottom of the ravine.

 The first section Khandwa–Sanawad was opened for traffic on 1.12.1874.
 The Narmada Bridge was opened for traffic on 5.10.1876 by His Highness the Maharaja of Holkar who named it ‘Holkar-Narmada Bridge’.